 What Are Some Generative AI Examples in Marketing?
 In marketing, generative AI powers tools that create ad copy, email campaigns, product descriptions, and even visual creatives.
 It allows businesses to scale personalized content creation across customer segments and regions.
 AI also enhances A/B testing, chatbots, and customer journey mapping, resulting in higher engagement, conversion rates, and faster content delivery across channels.

 How to Navigate AI Regulations in Business?
-Navigating AI regulations requires staying informed on global and regional policies such as the EU AI Act, the U.S. AI executive orders, and India’s DPDP Act.
+Navigating AI regulations requires staying informed about global and regional policies, such as the EU AI Act, U.S. AI executive orders, and India’s DPDP Act.
 Enterprises should establish robust AI governance frameworks, perform regular risk and compliance assessments, and ensure transparency in model behavior.
 Collaborating with legal, data privacy, and compliance teams is crucial for responsible and ethical AI deployment.

 What Are the Best AI Tools for Business Leaders?
 Business leaders benefit from AI tools like Microsoft Copilot for productivity, ChatGPT for strategic ideation, Tableau with Einstein AI for smart data analytics, and Jasper for content automation.
 Platforms like Snowflake Cortex and DataRobot offer enterprise-grade predictive insights, while UiPath drives operational automation.
 Choosing tools that integrate seamlessly with existing workflows ensures faster adoption and higher ROI.